dimovpetar/mcp-server/docs/architecture.md

 * [tsx](https://github.com/privatenumber/tsx) is used to run the TypeScript code directly in Node.js during development, without a separate compilation step.
 * [ava](https://github.com/avajs/ava/) is used for testing

+## Distribution

+The UI5 MCP server is published to the [official npm registry](https://www.npmjs.com/), making it easily accessible for Node.js-based development environments and MCP hosts that support npm package installation.

+The [MCP registry](https://registry.modelcontextprotocol.io/) holds a reference to the npm registry package.
+The MCP specification owners provide this registry, which serves as the primary source for other MCP registries to retrieve their information.
+This approach eliminates the need to publish to multiple registries individually.
+It ensures broad accessibility across the MCP ecosystem.

+For more information about the MCP registry, see the [registry repository](https://github.com/modelcontextprotocol/registry).

 ## Technical Debts

 * `get_api_reference`: Custom implementation for handling the API reference files